General-Purpose Models for the Chemical Sciences: LLMs and Beyond

 \subsubsection{Synthetic Data}

-Instead of only relying on existing datasets, one can also leverage techniques for generating synthetic data.
+Instead of only relying on existing datasets, one can also generate synthetic data.
 Generation of synthetic data is often required to augment scarce real-world data, but can also be used to achieve the desired model behavior (e.g., invariance in image-based models).

 These approaches can be grouped into rule-based and generative methods.
 Rule-based methods apply manually defined transformations---such as rotations and mirroring---to present different representations of the same instance to a model.
 In contrast, generative augmentation creates new data by applying transformations learned through a \gls{ml} model.